arrryan05/latency-topology-visualizer/README.md

 # Latency Topology Visualizer

 **Latency Topology Visualizer** is a Next.js + TypeScript project that renders an interactive 3D globe to visualize cryptocurrency exchange server locations, cloud provider regions, real-time latency and historical trends.
-It’s built for engineers and SREs to inspect network performance quickly and intuitively.
+It’s built to inspect network performance quickly and intuitively with various crypto exchanges across the globe.

 ## What’s implemented